vinayaks05/MONKEY_NEWS_APP_1/app/README.txt

 ------------------ News APP --------------------
 This is a trending news app built using MERN stack
-It has features like Latest news, Login, Signup, Saved news(for registered user).
+It fetches data from a Rapid API and uses MongoDB as database It has features like Latest news, Login, Signup, Saved news(for registered user).
 Take a look at package and dependency and install them for this to work In client directory use npm start